Creating Content for Social Media — How to Write Stuff People Want to Read

 Paid social content generates awareness of your brand or business, and…

 …Organic social content builds affinity with followers and helps you turn them into loyal advocates.
-The reason we still need to be creating content for social media in a pay-to-play online world is that it is uniquely able to help you create a community of loyal followers and customers, which you do by posting relevant content and interacting with those who follow you online.
+There’s a reason we still need to create content for social media in a pay-to-play online world.
+Because this content is uniquely able to help you create a community of loyal followers and customers.
+And you can foster this community by posting relevant content and interacting with these followers.

 Organic social content is a great way to show your ideal audiences your core values and identity, while also learning about what your audiences value most.
-Social media one of the few places you can have a two-way conversation with consumers, which makes organic content efforts irreplaceable.
+Social media is one of the few places you can have a two-way conversation with consumers.
+This two-way ability makes organic content efforts irreplaceable.